awslabs/multi-az-workshop/content/lab-5/index.en.md

 Select *Enabled* and *Save changes*.
 Now that all of our supported resources have zonal shift enabled, we can turn on autoshift.

 ## Configure zonal authoshift
 First, we need to get an alarm ARN that is used by zonal autoshift to stop practice runs in case there is impact.
-We'll use the *`wildrydes-impact-alarm`* since it is an aggregate alarm of any impact to the application.
+We'll use the *`wildrydes-impact-alarm`* since it is an aggregate alarm for any impact to the application.
 You can get its ARN from the console [here](https://console.aws.amazon.com/cloudwatch/home#alarmsV2:alarm/wildrydes-impact-alarm).

 Next, navigate to the [ARC zonal autoshift console](https://console.aws.amazon.com/route53recovery/zonalshift/home#/autoshift).